mx-jeff/job-hunting/checklist.md

         - [x] implement marker when it's done
         - [x] implement button disable when process
         - [x] split interfaces
+        - [ ] list of jobs that have been subscribed

     - [ ] Conpany credentials
         - [ ] page subscriber for get data or a database to store company data and add accounts